-Ok so you usually start creating a riff for the new songs with Diamond is that usually how it starts?
+Ok so you usually start creating a riff for the new songs with Diamond is that often how it starts?
 Are you guys throwing around ideas?

 Yes, that was going to bring me to my next question.
 I’ve read Abigail was one of your favorites.
 Is that true?

-Yes, I think the whole album has a very good atmosphere.
-We have a very good time in the studio and we’ve been out for a few tours you know before we started recording that album.
-So we got to know each other very good and I think in general it’s an excellent album put together in the right way.
-You can tell that the band is very tight, creative and we just had a real good time recording that album.
+Yes, I think the whole album has an excellent atmosphere.
+We have a perfect time in the studio, and we’ve been out for a few tours you know before we started recording that album.
+So we got to know each other very good, and I think in general it’s an excellent album put together in the right way.
+You can tell that the band is very tight, creative and we just had a really good time recording that album.

 How do you and King share ideas you know with you in Sweden and the other guys in Dallas?

-Well it’s mostly me and King that shares the ideas, we send ideas to each other but usually let’s say I have a few songs you know and I send them completely with drum machine and two rhythmic guitars and maybe a bass line and the same with him, he sends it to me and if something needs to be changed we just sit down and talk about it and do some rearrangements but that’s pretty much it because usually when he writes a song that’s the way it’s going to be in the end same for me it’s very small details that usually needs to be changed.
+Well it’s mostly me and King that shares the ideas, we send thoughts to each other but usually let’s say I have a few songs you know and I send them entirely with drum machine and two rhythmic guitars and maybe a bass line and the same with him, he sends it to me and if something needs to be changed we just sit down and talk about it and do some rearrangements but that’s pretty much it because usually when he writes a song that’s the way it’s going to be in the end same for me it’s tiny details that generally needs to be changed.

 You’ve got a little bit of neo-classical influencing in your playing would you agree with that?

 I think I was more into that when I was younger I believe, inspired by some stuff from Schenker but also Yngwie, he’s a great guitarist of course, and he influenced a lot of guitarists and of course Richie Blackmore with his kind of classical touch, so I guess I was influenced by that too.